pgsohail/SC-Factory/README.md

 ## Notes

-- Only the Charity contract mints NFTs
+- Only the Charity and Project contracts mints NFTs
-- Project contracts enforce access control
 - Factory is only for deploying contracts